InfusionBot/Welcome-Bot/README.md

 ### Reliable and High Quality

-With our revolutionary infrastructure implementation, we’re proud to achieve absolute 100% uptime! (but we are still only 99.9% uptime when we upgrade the bot to a new version) This means that Welcome-Bot will always be online, and ready to relay messages between your server staff and users!
+With our revolutionary infrastructure implementation, we’re proud to achieve absolute 100% uptime! (but still only 99.9% uptime when we upgrade the bot to a new version).
+This means that Welcome-Bot will always be online, and ready to relay messages between your server staff and users!

 ### Multi-purpose

-We also give you a feature "Moderation" that hepls you to quickly ban, unban and kick users
+We also give you a feature "Moderation" that hepls you to quickly ban, unban and kick users.

 ### Open Source